 Ultimately this led Patton to disappear from public life, taking his experience of Hollywood with him.
 Meanwhile, A Nightmare on Elm Street Part 2 unwittingly became a part of the homophobia sitting at the heart of the Hollywood system.
 The films symbolic yet confused exploration of sexuality feeding a debate filmmaker’s preferred to ignore.
-Debates that centred on the isolation of ‘coming out’, the demonisation of gay people in horror, and the gay panic of 80s society.
+Debates centred on the isolation of coming out, the demonisation of gay people in horror, and the gay panic of 80s society.

 Whether Scream Queen focuses enough on the writing and development of A Nightmare on Elm Street 2 is debatable.
-But its broader analysis of an 80s film industry unable to cope with LGBTQ representation is devastating.
-Especially as AIDS took hold of many of its own employees, the end of their lives haunted by tabloid stories.
+But its broader analysis of an 80s film industry unable to cope with LGBTQ representation is devastating, especially as AIDS took hold of many of its own employees, the end of their lives haunted by tabloid stories.
 With no protection or support from the studios who had profited from their talent.
-Ultimately creating a real-life horror that Hollywood chose to all but ignore in favour of public acceptance.
+Ultimately creating a real-life horror that Hollywood ignored in favour of public acceptance.
 With actors advised to hide their sexuality from public view at all costs.
-The screenplay for A Nightmare on Elm Street 2 ultimately escaped scrutiny due to the need for a quick financial success.
-However, did this film change Hollywood or simply endorse its homophobia? and has horror learned to embrace the LGBTQ community since its release?
+The screenplay for A Nightmare on Elm Street 2 ultimately escaped scrutiny due to the need for quick financial success.
+However, did this film change Hollywood or endorse its homophobia?
+And has horror learned to embrace the LGBTQ community since its release?

-The answer to the first question is complicated, with the film wrapped in years of scrutiny and reappraisal.
+The first question’s answer is complicated, with the film wrapped in years of scrutiny and reappraisal.
 But A Nightmare of Elm Street Part 2 is now firmly and proudly held aloft as a gay horror movie.
 The community once offended, now liberated in reclaiming its 1980s narrative as social commentary.
-While the answer to the second question sadly remains ‘no’, with the genre still actively dismissing both gay characters and stories.
-With Patton’s portrayal of Jesse still being discussed due to there ultimately being no equivalent in modern mainstream horror.
+Simultaneously, the answer to the second question sadly remains ‘no’, with the genre still actively dismissing both gay characters and stories.
+Patton’s portrayal of Jesse still being discussed due to there being no equivalent in modern mainstream horror.
 A sad and truly disappointing reflection of an industry still averse to portraying the lives of LGBTQ characters and the horrors of homophobia.